 I like to get two meals out of one portion of stew meat–you can easily stretch out the meal with extra veggies or protein.
 Did you know barley has protein?
 I love the texture it adds to soups and stews, plus it cooks up quickly!

 When chuck roasts go on sale or are in the markdown section, I grab them to chop up for stew meat.
 You can also freeze them!
 Best part of this stew is if you don’t like one veggie listed, use whatever you have on hand!

 We serve this with warm crusty bread (look for markdowns near the bakery of your store) and large bowls.
 It’s a great meal to make on Sunday and bring for lunch the rest of the week.
 It also freezes well!

 - 2 lbs beef stew meat or cubed Chuck roast

 - 1 tablespoon onion powder

-- 4 cups veggie stock I use Better Than Bouillon
+- 6 cups vegetable or beef stock I use Better Than Bouillon

 - 1 cup celery sliced